ldelossa/litee.nvim/README.md

 Use ":CTExpand" and ":CTCollapse" to achieve this.

-See (:h calltree-commands) for a list of commands.
+Check out (:h calltree) for all the details.

 # Features